denoland/docs/runtime/tutorials/how_to_with_npm/next.md

 ### Create the dinosaur page

 Inside the `app` directory, create a new folder called `[dinosaur]`.
-Inside this foler create a `page.tsx` file.
+Inside this folder create a `page.tsx` file.
 This file will fetch the details of a specific dinosaur from the API and render them on the page.

 Much like the homepage, we'll need client side code, and we'll import the